-GEOG 397 · Geography of the Northlands
+GEOG 397 • Geography of the Northlands

 Course focuses on the environment, resource development and human activity with emphasis on Alaska, Yukon, Northwest Territories, Nunavut, Russia, Scandinavia, Greenland and Iceland.
 NOTE: You are strongly advised to have taken a previous course in geography.
+Hours: 42 hrs (3-0) Credits: 3

-GEOG 2225 · Regional Geography of Canada
+GEOG 2225 • Regional Geography of Canada

 This course involves a regional geography approach to the study of Canada.
 Included is the study of the physical framework of Canada and its significance in Canada's historical development.
 The concept of geographic regions, and the patterns and characteristics of these regions are explored using selected detailed studies.
 This course is a Mt.
 Royal University course for students in their Third and Fourth year.
 The numbering system is based upon their guidelines.
 Students register through Medicine Hat College.
 NOTE: Students cannot receive credit for both GEOG 2225 and GEOG 381.
+Hours: 42 hrs (3-0) Credits: 3